WhatIETF/draft-rosenbergjennings-dispatch-ripp/draft-rosenbergjennings-dispatch-ript.md

 of a call which may result in a proposal being unacceptable to the client.
 This requirement facilitates prevention of call failures.

-It is RECOMMENDED that the handler description include a nickname, img, vendor and device-id elements.
-The device-id element, when present, MUST be a UUID.

 ## Certificate Enrollment